 Kidney Transplant Program

-The Kidney Transplant Program provides compassionate, state-of-the-art care to children with kidney disease.
+The Kidney Transplant Program at Seattle Children’s Hospital provides compassionate, state-of-the-art care to children who have kidney disease.
 Seattle Children’s is one of the top five kidney transplant centers in the United States.

 We treat infants, children, teens and young adults from birth through age 21 for many types of short-term and chronic kidney disorders in our Nephrology Clinic.
 Nephrology is the branch of medicine that studies kidney functions and diseases.